 One of the most frustrating aspects of managing your finances is when your spouse does not participate in the discussion.
 This can be frustrating for both you and your spouse.
 It does not help if your spouse thinks you are nagging him or hounding on the money all the time.
 You don't want to let your money ruin your marriage.
 It is important to fully understand the problem in order to fix it.
 Following are some common reasons why one spouse may not be participating in the money planning process, and possible solutions.
+If your spouse refuses to combine finances, you may be facing other more serious problems.
 It is important to realize that lack of communication on finances has led to divorce and other larger problems in your marriage.

 The Problem: Spouse Doesn’t Want to Budget or Plan

 If your spouse understand the need to plan, but just doesn’t want to, or he hates following a budget because it is too much work involved, you are going to have a difficult time getting him on board and keeping him there.
 You cannot make someone do something they do not want to do, and so it is important to come up with a solution that will work for both of you.

 The Solution: Create a Basic Plan for Review

 Make it easy for him to participate in the discussion.
 Come up with a basic budget outline that covers the basic bills including things like groceries and gas.
 Then have a discussion on how you will spend your discretionary income on things like eating out, what your individual spending money should be and other issues.
 Then switch to a cash budget for all the categories your spouse uses.
 Explain that once the money is gone, then you have to stop spending.
 You can even break it into weekly amounts to make it easier to get used to.
 This will take some of the pressure off of you, and you will have talked about how to spend the money over the month.
 Then once a month go over the budget again.